-The Entrepreneurship in the Population (EPOP) project aims to better understand experiences with entrepreneurial activity in the U.S. population.
+The Entrepreneurship in the Population (EPOP) project aims to better understand experiences with entrepreneurial activity in the U.S. population through survey data collection.

 The EPOP project is a multi-year study of entrepreneurship in the U.S. The overarching goal of this project is to profile and prospectively monitor entrepreneurial activities across the nation.
 The project is funded by a grant from the Ewing Marion Kauffman Foundation, a private, nonpartisan foundation that seeks to build inclusive prosperity through a prepared workforce and entrepreneur-focused economic development.

-Over the next five years, a cross-sectional annual survey – nationally representative of adults residing in the U.S. – will measure the interest in, involvement with, and experiences with entrepreneurship across the population.
+Over the next five years, a cross-sectional annual survey – nationally representative of adults residing in the U.S. – measures the interest in, involvement with, and experiences with entrepreneurship across the population.

 Survey findings will be broadly disseminated in order to provide researchers, practitioners, and policymakers insights into the experiences of individuals at various points along the entrepreneurial journey, as well as the influences that support or inhibit entrepreneurship across the U.S.